SunSat-Avionics/Avionics-Code-for-Arduino-/PDC/readme.md

 Apogee detection will be via 3 separate sensors:
 - A barometric altimeter will detect when the measured pressure stops decreasing, and begins increasing.
 - Light sensors will detect an increase in ambient light levels once the payload is exposed to the atomosphere (expected at apogee).
+- An accelerometer will be used to measure the accelerations on the vehicle
-- An accelerometer will be integrated to estimate velocity, and fed through a Kalman Filter to mitigate uncertainties in the estimates
+- The altimeter and accelerometer will together estimate velocity via a Kalman Filter to mitigate uncertainties in the estimates

 #### 1.2.2.
 Attitude Determination
 Attitude Determination and Control Systems (ADCS) are important in any